 Book Review: Between Two Fires by Christopher Buehlman

 Between Two Fires is a medieval horror genre novel written by Christopher Buelhman.
 I was very impressed with this book.
-I knew that it contained elements of Christian mythology but I was surprised by the creativity and depth of the implementation.
+I knew that it contained elements of Christian mythology but I was surprised by its creativity and depth.
 It takes place in the 1300’s in France where a plague has decimated the population and forced the world into a hellscape of violence and destitution.
 God has forsaken humanity and demons run rampant to ruin the souls of all.

 P.S.